vectordotdev/vector/rfcs/2022-03-07-3829-better-support-for-large-aws-s3-batches.md

 - [ ] Initial MVP implementation in S3 with only the simplest upload
       interval and no persistent buffers.
 - [ ] Add support for all upload interval types.
-- [ ] Add support for persisting batch buffers to disk, allowing for completing objects across reloads/restarts.

 ## Future Improvements